 But Smith has regularly beaten the benchmark by far more than 3%.
 The Fundsmith Equity Fund has made a habit of outperforming its MSCI World benchmark.

-His many UK followers tend to use the FTSE 100 as a yardstick - that’s not a tremendously helpful comparison given Smith runs a global portfolio.
-Still, he outperformed the FTSE 100 by close to 30% last year.
-For 2019 the figure was 8.3%.
+His many UK followers tend to use the UK 100 as a yardstick - that’s not a tremendously helpful comparison given Smith runs a global portfolio.
+Still, he has regularly outperformed that too.

 That leaves us in a bit of a conundrum.
 Over the past couple of decades we’ve been told frequently that passive index ETFs are the best option for most investors.